Optimisation of ultrafast singlet fission in 1D rings towards unit efficiency: Ultrafast singlet fission in 1D rings

 \section{Ultrafast singlet fission in 1D rings}

 In singlet fission, a spin-0 singlet exciton ($S_1$) splits into two spin-1 triplet excitons ($T_1$).
 The overall transition, summarised in Fig.~\ref{fig:2} (d) for the specific case of 1D rings (1D chains of $N$ sites with nearest-neighbour couplings and periodic boundary conditions), occurs across different timescales~\cite{Lee2018}.
-Here, we focus on the ultrafast transient $S_1 \rightleftharpoons {}^1(TT)_0$, that begins immediately after photoexcitation, and takes place in the femtosecond--picosecond timescales~\cite{Zheng2016}, where ${}^1(TT)_0$ is the triplet-pair state with vanishing total spin~\cite{Collins2019}.
+Here, we focus on the ultrafast transient $S_1 \rightleftharpoons {}^1(TT)_0$, that begins immediately after photoexcitation, and takes place in the femtosecond--picosecond timescales\footnote{Accordingly, we neglect all the processes that occur over much longer time scales, such as singlet and triplet exciton recombination, which occur in the nanosecond and microsecond timescales, respectively.
+We have also neglected other competing processes like triplet-pair annihilation to the ground state.}~\cite{Zheng2016}, where ${}^1(TT)_0$ is the triplet-pair state with vanishing total spin~\cite{Collins2019}.
 This transition occurs via short-range singlet-triplet interactions that couple $S_1$ and ${}^1(TT)_0$ (directly or indirectly via virtual population of a charge-separated state~\cite{Yao2015,Nakano2016,Kim2019,manian2023charge}).
 The efficiency of multi-exciton generation largely depends on this ultrafast transient~\cite{Miyata2019}.
 Since its timescale is comparable with that of exciton decoherence (which is mediated by exciton-phonon interactions) its simulation requires a full quantum mechanical treatment~\cite{Balzer2021,Schnedermann2019}, based on the solution of the time-dependent Schr\"odinger equation or a quantum master equation to the relevant electronic and vibrational degrees of freedom~\cite{Yalouz2017}.

 In this work we focus on organic optoelectronic materials, therefore we only consider Frenkel excitons, i.e., excited states of electron-hole pairs such that electron and hole are localised within the same site~\cite{schroter2015exciton,bardeen2014structure}, e.g., molecule.
 This approach allows us to model SF using a coarse-grained local basis for the $i$-th site as